As a doctor, one of the most challenging aspects of running your practice is connecting with potential patients and letting them know you exist.

 Even if you feel shy in front of a camera, you can still do this with a personal blog.

-Most patients find doctors based on the recommendations of friends and family which is why it only makes sense that referral marketing should be one of your primary marketing strategies.
+Most patients find doctors based on the recommendations of friends and family.
+Therefore, it only makes sense that referral marketing should be one of your primary marketing strategies.

 So how can you encourage current patients to refer your practice without sounding salesy?